leonzalion/Traduit/README.md

 Then, press the extension icon in your browser and then select the deck you want to save flashcards to.

 Then, visit https://wordreference.com and make a search, and you should see small orange buttons next to translation entries!
-When you clikc
+When you click on one of these buttons, it will save the entry as a flashcard in the Anki deck you've selected!

+# Future TODOs:
+- [ ] Allow customization of flashcard output
+- [ ] Add support for more websites (e.g. Linguee)